 The goal of OKR is to define how to achieve objectives through concrete, specific and measurable actions.
 It is a simple tool to create alignment and engagement around measurable goals.

-OKR has two components, the Objective and the Key Results:
+OKR consists of two key components, the Objective and the Key Results:

 Key Results are a set of metrics that measure your progress towards the Objective.
 For each Objective, you should have a set of 2 to 5 Key Results.
-More than that and no one will remember them.
+Any more than that and there is a risk that no one will remember them.

 All Key Results have to be quantitative and measurable.

 Advantages of using OKR